ucsb-cs156/w22/_lab/team01.md

 Make these changes, test them, and then make a PR for this, and merge it.

+## Step 3.3: Finish the changes to the README.md

+Now, someone else on the team should make a  branch, `YourName-READMEFixes` (e.g. `Alex-READMEFixes`), and update README.md, so that all of the places that say "TODO" are replaced with the appropriate content.

-When that's done, and all of the PRs are merged, you are ready to submit for your team on Gauchospace.
+When items 3.1, 3.2, and 3.3 are done, and all of the PRs are merged, you are ready to submit for your team on Gauchospace.

 # Part 4: Submission